| Overview | Group | Tree | Graph | Index | Concepts |

 This member function accesses the possible values of the invoking numeric

-variable and puts them in the array values
+variable and puts them in the array values.

 This member function returns the type of the invoking numeric variable,

-specifying whether it is integer (Int
+specifying whether it is integer (Int) or floating-point

 This member function returns the upper bound of the invoking numeric variable.

-This member function sets lb
+This member function sets lb as the lower bound and

-as the upper bound of the invoking numeric variable.
+ub as the upper bound of the invoking numeric variable.

-notifies Concert Technology
+setBounds notifies Concert Technology

 algorithms about this change of bounds in this numeric variable.
-This member function sets num
+This member function sets num as the lower bound of the

 invoking numeric variable.

-notifies Concert Technology
+setLB notifies Concert Technology

 algorithms about this change of bound in this numeric variable.
-This member function sets values
+This member function sets values as the domain of the

 invoking discrete numeric variable.
 This member function can be called only

-that have been created with one of
+on instances of IloNumVar that have been created with one of

 the two discrete constructors; that is, instances of

-which have been defined by an explicit array of
+IloNumVar which have been defined by an explicit array of

 discrete values.

-notifies Concert
+setPossibleValues notifies Concert

 Technology algorithms about this change of domain in this discrete numeric

 variable.
-This member function sets num
+This member function sets num as the upper bound of the

 invoking numeric variable.

-notifies Concert Technology
+setUB notifies Concert Technology

-algorithms about this change of bound in this numeric variable.
-Inner Enumeration Detail |
+algorithms about this change of bound in this numeric variable. | Inner Enumeration Detail |

 This nested enumeration enables you to specify whether an instance of

-is of type integer
+IloNumVar is of type integer

-), or floating-point
+(Int), Boolean (Bool), or floating-point

 Programming Hint

-For each enumerated value in IloNumVar::Type
+For each enumerated value in IloNumVar::Type, there is a

-predefined equivalent C++ #define
+predefined equivalent C++ #define in the Concert Technology

 include files to make programming easier.
 For example, instead of writing

-in your application, you can write
+IloNumVar::Int in your application, you can write

-is defined for
+ILOINT.
+Likewise, ILOFLOAT is defined for

-and ILOBOOL
+IloNumVar::Float and ILOBOOL for

 See Also:

-Fields |
+| Fields |

 Int = 1 | |